dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 export_on_save:
   html: true
 ---
-# Wk11: Psuedosnakes and polymorphism
+# Wk11: Psuedosnakes and polymorphs

 This may be enough content for both weeks..